Stanly-Davis/Churn-Analysis-using-Python-/README.md

-### This is a Simple Customer Churn Analysis Project
+### This is a Simple Customer Churn Analysis Project in Google Colab

 1. Analyzing Gender who Churns the most
 2. Formatting Senior Citizens for better understanding and analyzing their Churn